 Due to the widespread use of packet sniffing as an efficient form of network troubleshooting, there are many choices available for you today.

-Here’s the Top Packet Sniffers Tools and Software of 2019:
+Here’s the Best Packet Sniffers Tools & Software of 2020:

 Below you’ll find a Quick Description of each software package, along with some screenshots and information about where to download each